Belle Femme: Plot

 A recuperating Eli identifies the D'Alessio brothers as the culprits in the casino robbery.
-Margaret meets Nan Britton; Nan explains how she and Senator Harding met and how, in order for him to win the upcoming presidential election, he cannot acknowledge their relationship or even provide financial support for their daughter.
+Margaret meets Nan Britton, who explains how she and Senator Harding met and how, in order for him to win the upcoming presidential election, he cannot acknowledge their relationship or even provide financial support for their daughter.
 The two women go to Madame Jeunet's to buy a dress for Nan.
 Jeunet asks Margaret to talk Nucky into reducing the amount of protection money she has to pay him.
 At first, Margaret broaches the issue directly, but this only angers Nucky.
 Taking a different tack, she then tells Nucky she is worried about not looking good for him if Jeunet leaves.
 Margaret then collects a favor from Jeunet for helping her: a fine new dress at no charge.

-Nucky sits down with Jimmy, who insists that their partnership be kept secret and that Nucky bring Richard Harrow over from Chicago and employ him as well.
+Nucky sits down with Jimmy, who insists that their partnership be kept secret and that Nucky bring Richard over from Chicago and employ him as well.
 Nucky shows Jimmy mugshots of the D'Alessio brothers, implying that he wants them dead; Jimmy finds it almost humorous that Nucky won't issue direct orders, as if he truly believes that he isn't a gangster.
 In New York, Rothstein plots a takeover of Atlantic City's criminal underworld after determining that the city's ports are ideal for establishing smuggling routes across the entire Eastern seaboard.
 He meets the D'Alessios and agrees to work with them if they carry out a hit on Nucky.
-To hedge his "bet" on the hit, Rothstein has his new business partners sign life insurance policies with himself as the beneficiary.
+To hedge his "bet" on the hit, Rothstein has his new business partners unwittingly sign life insurance policies with himself as the beneficiary.

 Angela drinks at home with Robert and Mary Dittrich; Robert tries to initiate a threesome with Angela and Mary, but the Dittrichs are forced to leave when Jimmy arrives unexpectedly.
 Angela is upset, believing that Jimmy never tried to contact her while he was in Chicago.
-A pent-up Jimmy forcefully kisses Angela and the two eventually have sex on the kitchen table.
+A pent-up Jimmy forcefully kisses Angela and the two have sex on the kitchen table.
 The next morning, Jimmy announces that with his new job, they can and should have a second child and move into a better home.
 Angela later visits the Dittrich studio, where Robert coolly informs her that his art dealer friend is no longer interested in her work, which he derides as "a cheap imitation of Mary Cassatt".